Gaushikmr/Applied-DS-Capstone-IBM/README.md

 - Discuss the data that you will use to solve the problem.
 - Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)

+### Week 5 - Capstone Project (Cont'd)
+- Carry out the remaining work to complete the capstone project.
+- Submit a link to your project notebook and a complete project report.
+- Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 2)